napari/napari/docs/developers/packaging.md

 * It will provide a convenient way of opening the application, like a shortcut or a menu entry.
 * It will allow the user to uninstall the application, leaving no artifacts behind.

-Right now, we are using two ways of generating the installers:

-* With `briefcase`, which takes PyPI packages.
-* With `constructor`, which takes `conda` packages.
+We use `constructor` to build the bundled installers, which takes `conda` packages.
 `conda` packages offer several advantages when it comes to bundling dependencies, since it makes very few assumptions about the underlying system installation.
 As a result, `constructor` bundles include libraries that might be missing in the target system and hence should provide a more robust user experience.

-### Briefcase-based installers

-[`briefcase`][5] based installers are marked for deprecation, so we will not discuss them here.
-If you are curious, you can check `bundle.py` and `.github/workflows/make_bundle.yml` for details.

-### Constructor-based installers

-We use `constructor` to build the `napari` installers through the `.github/workflows/make_bundle_conda.yml` workflow, which only specifies the triggers used to call the actual workflow implementation under the `napari/packaging` repository.
+The automation is implemented in the `.github/workflows/make_bundle_conda.yml` workflow, which only specifies the triggers used to call the actual workflow implementation under the `napari/packaging` repository.
 This repository stores all the logic and files needed to create the nightly `conda` packages and the `constructor` installers.

 [`constructor`][6] allows you to build cross-platform installers out of `conda` packages.
 It supports the following installer types: